This page provides best practices for optimizing and tuning Google Cloud Armor deployments.

 To ensure that configurations can be easily rolled back, as well as reproduced across projects, we recommend using Terraform.
 Google Cloud Armor has full Terraform integration for GA features.

-Google Kubernetes Engine integration
+Configure Google Cloud Armor with Google Kubernetes Engine

 If you are using GKE, you must configure

 Google Cloud Armor and other ingress features through